 - Application forms for on-installation child care and youth programs are usually available on the installation’s website.

-- DoD is rolling out an online childcare search tool (MilitaryChildCare.com -external link) that’s currently only available at select installations, but is due to be services-wide sometime in 2016.
+- DoD offers an online childcare search tool (MilitaryChildCare.com -external link) for all branches of service.
 MilitaryChildCare.com (external link) also recommends child care placement for children with special needs through Inclusion Action Teams, which are similar to SNAP, SNERT, and SNRB and follow protocol appropriate to the parent’s branch of service.

 - For off-installation options, parents are usually directed to the installation’s Resource and Referral program.
 Resource and Referral contact information for each installation is available at MilitaryINSTALLATIONS (external link).

 - Child Care Aware of America (external link) is where families can get information and applications for Operation Military Child and Military Child Care in Your Neighborhood.